Inkpyn History, Family Crest & Coats of Arms

 Some of the Inkpyn family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Inkpyn family to the New World and Oceana
+Migration of the Inkpyn family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Inkpyn were among these contributors, for they have been located in early North American records: John Inkpen, who settled in New England in 1756.